Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 If you want to enable them run the `Enable Animations.cmd` file in the `Animations` folder.

-## Background Apps

-These Apps run in the background and are not visible to the user.
-These apps are typically used for things like updating, syncing files, and other things that are not needed to be seen by the user.
-On Atlas we have disabled them by default to make the system more responsive and less bloated.
-To enable them run the `Enable Background Apps.cmd` file in the `Background Apps` folder.

 ## Bluetooth

 Bluetooth is built-in feature on Windows which allows you to connect devices to your computer.
 On Atlas it has been disabled by default to make the system more responsive and less bloated.
 To enable it run the `Enable Bluetooth.cmd` file in the `Bluetooth` folder.